-Counter Slope - The transition from the curb ramp to the roadway surface must be flush.
-The counter slope of gutter or street must be 5.0% or less.
-The algebraic difference of the ramp run and the street counter slope shall not exceed 13.33%.
-A rapid change in grade at the bottom of a ramp run can be difficult for wheelchair users to traverse.
-A best practice is to limit the algebraic difference between the ramp run and the counter slope to 11.0%, unless special accommodations are made.
-If the algebraic difference of the ramp and the counter slope exceeds 11.0%, a level strip should be provided to ease the transition from the ramp to the street.
+The transition from the curb ramp to the roadway surface must be flush.
+The counter slope of 5.0% or less, a best practice would be to target less.
+The algebraic difference of the ramp run and the street counter slope shall not exceed 13.33% (8.33% and 5% respectively).
+A rapid change in grade at the bottom of a ramp run can be difficult for someone using a wheelchair to traverse.
+This may occur in limited instances through design of counter slope.

-and curb ramp slope is greater than 13.33%.
+algebraic difference between gutter slope and curb ramp slope is greater than 13.33%.